hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/0-welcome.md

 Hi, my name is Hanno.
 I work at Info Support as an IT consultant.
 Now I have been a Java developer for almost 15 years.
-So backend.
+I know, I know, backend, ew, right?
 But whether we work in backend or frontend, we all need version control!

 Quick show of hands - who of you is currently using Git?
 And who uses a different version control system?